 Communication 3 credits Identification and analysis of processes and problems of communication as affected by national cultures.
 Effects of differences in attitudes, social organization, role expectations, language and non-verbal behavior - all of which are interrelated.
 Principles of communication theory as they apply to the intercultural context will be studied.
-Prerequisites: second year standing and permission from department.
 Spring.

 COMM 471 (ENGL 394) Literature and Film 3 credits The relationship between literature and film, with discussion centering on means of production, finished product, and audience/media relationship and expectations.
 Students will be asked to write a shooting script and (since basic methods of film production will be explored) those who wish to do so will be encouraged to make a film.
 Basic equipment will be available.
-Summer Prerequisite: ENGL 101.
+Summer.
+Prerequisite(s): ENGL 101